Nishu-06/Fictional-tech-conference/README.md

 # 🏆 Fictional Tech Conference 2025

 🚀 **Fictional Tech Conference** is a modern, fully responsive website built with **SvelteKit** and **Sveltestrap**.
-This website provides an interactive platform for showcasing event details, schedules, speakers, sponsors, and venue information.
+This website provides an interactive platform for showcasing event details, schedules, speakers, sponsors, and venue information._

----

-## 📷 **Live Demo**
-👉 [Demo Link](https://your-deployed-link.vercel.app) _(Add your deployment link here)_

 ---